DevMountain/react-axios/README.md

   * `showCreateCustomer` - This should return an object:
     * This object should have a type property that equals `SHOW_CREATE_CUSTOMER`.
     * This object should have a payload property that equals `null`.
-  * `createCustomer` - This should have a `promise` parameter and return an object:
+  * `createCustomer` - This should have a `obj` parameter, create a promise, and return an object:
+    * This function should create a variable called promise that creates a promise using `axios.post` and the `apiURL`:
+      * The promise should capture the response and return the data of the response.
-    * This object should have a type property tha equals `CREATE_CUSTOMER`.
+    * The returned object should have a type property tha equals `CREATE_CUSTOMER`.
-    * This object should have a payload property that equals `promise`.
+    * The returned object should have a payload property that equals `promise`.
 * Create two cases in the reducer:
   * `SHOW_CREATE_CUSTOMER`:
     * This case should return a new object with all the previous state values.